input-output-hk/mithril/docs/runbook/upgrade-repository-dependencies/README.md

 ## Update dependencies tool

-The `update_dependencies.sh` script allows you to to update dependencies performing all the steps described in the next chapter.
+The `update_dependencies.sh` script allows you to update dependencies performing all the steps described in the next chapter.

 It requires having `cargo-edit` installed, which can be done with the following command: